 • If you see one coming but lights aren’t flashing and it doesn’t slow, it’s full.
 This is not uncommon during rush hours when a lot of locals are going/coming from work.
 Just be patient and wait for the next one, and/or try not to travel around 7-8:00 in the morning and 5:00 in the afternoon.

-• You should keep an eye out for the stop you want, and alert the driver when you see it coming.
-Tulum is pretty easy though as there are very likely going to be others on the van who want to get off there.
+• You should keep an eye out for the stop you want and alert the driver when you see it coming.
+Tulum is pretty easy, though, as there are very likely going to be others on the van who want to get off there.
 Just be sure to get off at the ruins (Ruinas Tulum) as there’s another stop in the town of Tulum.
-To head back after your visit, just return to the same stop: there will likely be multiple vans lined up and ready to take on passengers.
+To head back after your visit, just return to the same stop; chances are that there will be multiple vans lined up and ready to take on passengers.

 • Yes, other tourists DO use them: there were only a couple of locals on our ride into Playa.
 Other trips, though, we were the only tourists - which was actually more fun.
 Chattiness is to be avoided but people are friendly, and smiles are welcome.